chrisnoonan98675/site/_drafts/create-a-custom-report.markdown

 ### Charts

-For charts (bar, line, pie), XL TestView is using [Highcharts](http://highcharts.com).
-Report like the Bar chart and Pie chart use this library to visualize the data.
-For those reports, the Report (server side) script produces a Highcharts data structure.
-This data structure is passed on directly to Highcharts for rendering.
+For charts (bar, line, pie), XL TestView uses [Highcharts](http://highcharts.com).
+Reports such as the bar chart and pie chart use this library to visualize the data.

+For those reports, the server-side report script produces a Highcharts data structure.
+This data structure is passed directly to Highcharts for rendering.
 This allows the report to set the data series, chart type, and even color.
-Please see [creating a custom report](/xl-test/how-to/create-a-custom-report-in-xl-test.html) for an example of how to get started.

-For documentation on configuring charts please refer to the [Highcharts API documentation](http://api.highcharts.com/highcharts).
+For information about creating charts, refer to the [Highcharts API documentation](http://api.highcharts.com/highcharts).

-By default, charts have a `reportType` `highchart`.
+By default, charts have a `reportType` of `highchart`.

 ### Tabular data

-Tabular data is passed to the front-end as a table format, including header and body contents.
+Tabular data is passed to the front end as a table format, including header and body contents.
 The following code is a simplified version of the test runs report.

 	REF_TMPL = '#/testspecifications/%s/report/xltest.TestRunEvents?runId=%s'